Yaroslav-Naft/Revista-Web-App/README.md

 - Comment/Review text box with submit button
 - A favourite button to add specific movies to your profile
 - On individual movie pages, a link to the trailer of the movie
-- Social aspect that allows the user to follow other users
-- The ability to share to other social media
 ### Feature List:
 - Ability to filter by category/genre via dropdown list
-- Favourite button on each movie information page
+- Favourite button on each movie card
-- A Favourites page that includes the favourite movie chosen by the user
+- A profile page that includes the favourites chosen by the user
-- Navigation bar to switch to user home/favourites/logout
+- Navigation bar to switch to user home/profile/logout
 - Register page
-    - Email
-    - Password/Confirm password
+    - Confirm email
 - Login page
-    - Google Authentication (V3 AND Two-Factor)
+    - Authentication (V2 or V3 or Two Factor)
 - Logout button

 <hr>

+### Revista Prototypes:
+<a href="#">Prototype</a>

 ## Home Page